Selfridges awarded the World's Best Sustainability Campaign by a Department Store at the Global Department Store Summit 2016

 We have partnered with waste contractor, Veolia Environmental Services, to consolidate all waste streams and achieve zero waste to landfill.
 Veolia is also supporting our internal engagement activity to encourage team members to reduce, reuse and recycle.

-We believe responsible water use applies to conserving water and protecting water quality throughout our entire supply chain.
+We believe responsible water use applies to conserving water and protecting water quality throughout our operation.
 Across our stores and offices, we focus on minimising our use of water and have implemented water saving initiatives such as upgrading toilet cisterns to be more water-efficient.
 We have also monitored and reduced leaks.
-We have reduced our absolute water use by 5% since 2011.
+We aim to reduce our absolute water use by 12% by 2020.

 We are using a range of sustainable materials when we build new displays throughout our stores.
 These include panels made from either waste straw or recycled paper that provides an eco-alternative to chipboard and plasterboard.
 This offers a 100% recycled and 0% waste solution.
 We plan carefully when we develop new displays so that we do more with less, making changes to a bigger area in one session rather than smaller constructions.